 Currently, streets constitute about 20 to 30 per cent of any metropolitan area.
 While they gradually became designated to cars, streets should rather be perceived as municipalities’ essential social and economic hubs, where people come together to form a living community.
-Living Streets realizes the vision of an environment where streets are for people, not for cars.
-By doing so, the project also highlights shortcomings of traditional urban planning policies, where mobility policies are centered around cars, streets are designed in hierarchical top-to-bottom processes that disregard citizens’ experience, and individual planning departments do not cooperate with each other.
-Importantly, by creating a space where citizens can articulate their opinion on projects, Living Streets also fills a capacity gap that has been noted to be prevalent in all 3 target countries: local authorities have neither the know-how nor the tools to engage citizens in planning and decision-making.
-The lessons learnt will feed into new municipal policies on how to facilitate local bottom-up initiatives in urban planning and sustainable mobility.
+Living Streets realized the vision of an environment where streets are for people, not for cars.
+By doing so, the project also highlighted shortcomings of traditional urban planning policies, where mobility policies are centered around cars, streets are designed in hierarchical top-to-bottom processes that disregard citizens’ experience, and individual planning departments do not cooperate with each other.
+Importantly, by creating a space where citizens can articulate their opinion on projects, Living Streets also filled a capacity gap that has been noted to be prevalent in all 3 target countries: local authorities have neither the know-how nor the tools to engage citizens in planning and decision-making.
+The lessons learnt are fed into new municipal policies on how to facilitate local bottom-up initiatives in urban planning and sustainable mobility.